Eward5513/Assignment/DSAA5020_As2/README.md

 4. If you have no internet/GPU, skip transformer/BiLSTM sections and run NB+TF-IDF baseline.

 ## Scraping
-The notebook includes scrapers for Yahoo Finance ticker news and a minimal EastMoney keyword demo.
-These are brittle by nature; if they fail, save headlines to CSV and proceed.
+The notebook includes a Google News RSS–based scraper for ticker news.
+This may break if providers change; if it fails, save headlines to CSV and proceed.

 ## Notes
 - Your grade emphasizes **data prep, EDA, and rationale** over raw accuracy.
 Write thoughtful comments in the indicated sections.